kreslotim/tree-annotation-code/README.md

 Find the web app [here](https://dcmlab.github.io/tree-annotation-code/).

+## Attribution
+If you use this application or its source code in any way, please cite the the following paper:

+D. Harasim, C. Finkensiep, P. Ericson, T. J. O'Donnell, and M. Rohrmeier (2020).
+The Jazz Harmony Treebank.
+In *Proceedings of the 21th International Society for Music Information Retrieval Conference*.
+Montréal, Canada.

 ## Funding
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation